PHP Exception

 Conclusion:

 PHP exceptions are a powerful mechanism for handling errors in PHP applications.
-By following best practices for exception handling, developers can ensure that their code is robust and error-free.
+By following best practices for exception handling, developers can ensure that their code is reliable and maintainable.
 We hope that this article has provided you with a comprehensive understanding of PHP exceptions and how to handle them effectively.

 Diagram: